Vispyr/vispyr-backend/README.md

 # Backend

 The main purpose of Vispyr's backend is to ingest, store and present the telemetry data produced by the user's application with the Vispyr agent attached.
 Grafana Alloy - which itself wraps around OTel Collector - routes the flux of data from its ingestion point to each database.
 Prometheus, Tempo and Pyroscope store metrics, traces and profiling data, respectively.
-The `docker-compose.yml` file orchastrates the spinning up of all these services.
+The `docker-compose.yml` file orchestrates the spinning up of all these services.

 ## Data Flow

-1. **Telemetry Ingestion:** Applications send telemetry data to Grafana Alloy via OTLP endpoints
+1. **Telemetry Ingestion:** Applications send telemetry data to Grafana Alloy via OTLP endpoints.
 2. **Data Routing:** Alloy processes and routes data to appropriate backends:
    - Metrics → Prometheus
    - Traces → Tempo
    - Profiles → Pyroscope
-3. **Visualization:** Grafana queries all backends to provide unified dashboards
+3. **Visualization:** Grafana queries all backends to provide unified dashboards.

 ## Architecture